Preventative Home Maintenance to Keep the Cold Out

 When youre prepping for cold winter days, remember to take advantage of the resources you already have.
 Make sure your heat vents are uncovered so that air can flow freely through your home.

 Because hot air rises, youll want to have a few ceiling fans installed, which will push the air flow back down to your room.
 During the winter remember that the blades should push the air up and in summer down.
+It seems counter-intuitive to blow up but it works.
 Most fans have a switch on the motor body.

 If you have a swamp cooler or window unit that allows air to seep through the cracks, make sure it is turned off and prepped for the winter.